-What to do on Boxing Day in London, 26th of December, is a question you will ask yourself if you are planning on spending a few days in London over the Christmas holidays.
+What to do on Boxing Day in London, 26th of December, is a question you will ask yourself if you plan to spend a few days in London over the Christmas holidays.

-Attractions, shops and public transport have different opening times or may close completely on Christmas Eve, Christmas Day and Boxing Day, so it’s important to have this in mind when planning your itinerary.
+Attractions, shops and public transport have different opening times or may close entirely on Christmas Eve, Christmas Day and Boxing Day, so it’s essential to remember this when planning your itinerary.

-Due to the many questions we have received in the last few years about shops’ and attractions’ opening times in London during these dates, I have written this article to have this very useful information at hand easily.
+Due to the many questions we have received in the last few years about shops’ and attractions’ opening times in London during these dates, I have written this article to easily have this very useful information at hand.

 Some tourist attractions in London close completely from December 24th to 26th, such as the Tower of London and the British Museum.
-Therefore, if you are planning on visiting any attractions during these dates, I recommend that you check the opening hours to avoid disappointment.
+Therefore, if you plan on visiting any attractions during these dates, I recommend checking the opening hours to avoid disappointment.

 Opening times for London Attractions on Boxing Day

-Sightseeing Bus: The London Hop-On, Hop-Off Bus will operate as normal on Boxing Day, including the Thames River Cruise.
+Sightseeing Bus: The London Hop-On, Hop-Off Bus will operate normally on Boxing Day, including the Thames River Cruise.